 If you are holding the presentation at your premises, prepare the room in advance

-- Make sure the room is clean, well lit and a comfortable temperature.
+- Make sure the room is clean, well-lit and a comfortable temperature.

-- Set up any equipment, such as overhead projectors.
+- Set up any equipment.

 - Ensure that refreshments are available.